eyedeekay/i2p.plugins.tor-manager/README.md

 1. Mirror the files which it downloads to an I2P Site
  - Works on Windows, Linux, OSX
 2. Mirror the files which it downloads to I2P torrents
- - Not done
+ - Works on Windows and Linux, might work on OSX but unsure.
 3. Set up an onion site which announces an I2P mirror exists
- - Not done
+ - Works on Windows, Linux, OSX
 4. Use Bittorrent-over-I2P to download the Tor Browser software
- - Not Done
-5. Import libi2pd and offer the use of an embedded i2pd router.
- - Not done.
+ - Not Done, but pretty trivial.
+Fetch it from "somewhere", and drop it in the Snark directory.
+5. Embed jpackaged I2P routers and manage them internally
+ - Works on Windows and Linux.
+Can be done on OSX but needs to be different.
+6. Encrypt the "Working directory" with all the plugin data using a password.
+ - Works on Windows, Linux, and OSX.
-6. Option to use BRB in a thread as an in-I2P replacement for `mibbit` IRC client.
+7. Option to use BRB in a thread as an in-I2P replacement for `mibbit` IRC client.
  - Not done.

 ### Usage as a Library